View all newsletters

-Right now, major tech firms are clamouring to replicate the runaway success of ChatGPT, the generative AI chatbot developed by OpenAI using its GPT-3 large language model – now surpassed by GPT-3.5 and 4.
+Right now, major tech companies are clamouring to replicate the runaway success of ChatGPT, the generative AI chatbot developed by OpenAI using its GPT-3 large language model (LLM) – now surpassed by GPT-3.5 and 4.
 Much like potential game-changers of the past, such as cloud-based Software as a Service (SaaS) platforms or blockchain technology (emphasis on potential), established companies and start-ups alike are going public with LLMs and ChatGPT alternatives in fear of being left behind.

-Companies with Large Language Model projects
+Companies with Large Language Model (LLM) projects

 Apple – Ajax